nsursock/crackingdacode-node18/src/blog/just-solution.md

 featured: https://images.unsplash.com/photo-1590588935033-47cf2a942394?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop
 tags: [Philosophy, Science, Culture, Wellness, Society, blog, featured]
 layout: layouts/post.njk
-protection: 19.95
+protection: 49.95
 lantern:
-  - text: The code was unveiled in late 2015 after fifteen years of dedicated work and free association.
-It was found within a song by Serge Gainsbourg.
+  - text: "1st Life Advice: Embrace solitude to foster better relationships with others and create a sense of desirability."
-  - text: Its enchanting capability lies in rendering everything as lucid as a song.
-However, the full extent of the code's potential remains to be elucidated.
+  - text: "2nd Life Advice: Avoid fleeing from your problems, as it often signifies harboring guilt, with shame lurking close behind."
-  - text: A series of upcoming articles will seek to unravel the code's meaning, including its potential implication that dissuasion could lead to a utopian society.
+  - text: "3rd Life Advice: Resist the temptation to capitulate, for life is a continual power struggle.
+Do not succumb to fear regarding your lifestyle and past."
-  - text: The code is a single word situated in the final paragraph of this article.
-Your dreamy soul will set sail for a distant sky.
+  - text: "4th Life Advice: Exercise caution in disclosing too much, as it is generally prudent to keep one's strategies and intentions concealed.
+This approach promotes a veneer of discretion."
 track: Just
 versions:
   - artist: Radiohead